-There are, of course, some downsides to sleeping separately.
+There are, of course, some downsides to sleeping apart.

 We’d both love to be able to sleep together throughout the night, every night.
 I don’t think that it’s fundamentally better to sleep separately and everyone should do it.

-And that’s why sometimes it’s a real struggle to say goodnight and leave both the physical and emotional warmth of your partner’s bed behind.
+But I have to admit that it’s sometimes a struggle to say goodnight and leave both the physical and emotional warmth of my partner’s bed behind.

 There’s also the issue of what happens when you don’t have the luxury of sleeping in separate bedrooms.
 When people come to visit, when you go to visit others, when you’re on holiday.
 Those are times you want to enjoy, not be worrying about a lack of sleep.